 - Enter the code to associate the listing with your account.

 The process can take anywhere from a couple hours to several weeks depending on the method.
-For detailed steps on claiming your business on each platform, check out this post.

 How Can I Get More Social Media Reviews?